imrafaelmerino/json-values/README.md

 #### INTRODUCTION
-After more than two years working on it, I'm very proud to announced **json-values**, the first-ever Json library in _Java_ that uses _persistent data structures_ from _Scala_. _Java_ doesn't implement _persistent data structures_ natively, nevertheless, Scala does and runs on the _JVM_; therefore, you can go from Java to Scala smoothly and without any impact on the performance.
+After more than two years working on it, I'm very proud to announce **json-values**, the first-ever Json library in _Java_ that uses _persistent data structures_ from _Scala_. _Java_ doesn't implement _persistent data structures_ natively, nevertheless, Scala does and runs on the _JVM_; therefore, you can go from Java to Scala smoothly and without any impact on the performance.